Donna Vivino

-Donna Marie Vivino is an American theatre, television, film actress and singer.
-She is well known for playing Elphaba in the Broadway production of Wicked and as the original Young Cosette in Les Misérables on Broadway.
-She was seen on Law & Order in January 2023 as guest star Rachel Ford.
-She will be appearing in the upcoming films "Family Affair" and "Inappropriate Behavior" with Bobby Cannavale.
+Donna Vivino is an American theatre, television, and film actress and singer.
+She is known for playing Elphaba in the Broadway production of Wicked and as the original Young Cosette in Les Misérables on Broadway.
+In January 2023, she guest-starred in Law & Order as the character Rachel Ford.
+She appeared in the 2023 short film "Family Affair" and the feature film Ezra with Bobby Cannavale.

-She is the niece of Floyd Vivino (aka "Uncle Floyd") and the daughter of Terri Vivino-Apgar and Jerry Vivino, a member of the Jimmy Vivino and the Basic Cable Band.
+Early years

 Vivino was raised in Fair Lawn, New Jersey, where she attended Fair Lawn High School, and graduated from Barnard College of Columbia University in New York City.
-She is the sister of brothers Danny Vivino, Michael Vivino and sisters Antonia and Natalia.
-She has one child Hendrix.

 Career

 Beautiful Dreamer

-Vivino's "Beautiful Dreamer" travels through personal history and musical eras.
-This recording features 13 songs that have resonated with Donna since childhood and embody her various interpretations of a “dream” – making her solo debut a thematically cohesive song-cycle, one that unfailingly captivates with its bountiful charms.
+Vivino's song-cycle "Beautiful Dreamer" travels through musical eras along with her personal history.
+This show features 13 songs that have resonated with Vivino since childhood and embody her various interpretations of a “dream”.

-Donna is accompanied by a world-class jazz quartet led by her father Jerry Vivino – longtime member of Conan O'Brien's house band – and pianist/arranger Mitch Forman.
-She interprets songs by Rodgers and Hart, George and Ira Gershwin, Antônio Carlos Jobim, Randy Newman, and other legendary writers.
-Below is the track list:
+Accompanied by a world-class jazz quartet led by her father, Jerry Vivino and pianist/arranger Mitch Forman, Vivino gave interpretations of songs by Rodgers and Hart, George and Ira Gershwin, Antônio Carlos Jobim, Randy Newman, and other legendary writers.
+A recording of the show is available on iTunes, Amazon, and Sh-K-Boom Records.